-1. Click the above button to register and complete an online application form.
+1. During the open application period complete an online application form.

 2. An arts teacher, a community leader, or someone who has worked closely with you, will need to complete a recommendation to the program.
 A request for that recommendation will be automatically emailed to the individual you designate when you complete and submit the online application.
 Private school, home school, charter school and out-of-county students will need to send a transcript of grades to the Fine Arts Center.

 3. Attend an audition/interview at the Fine Arts Center at which time you will be evaluated in your art area.
 Please note: you may audition for more than one area, but will need to choose only one if offered multiple positions.
 The interviews are held from mid January through mid-March for classes that will meet the following school year.
 You must attend the audition /interview in order to be considered for enrollment.

 Audition/interview dates will be emailed to you.
 Following these simple application procedures has made an important difference in the lives and careers of many students in the upstate.